thedev/hipster-jekyll-blog/_posts/2016-12-10-elk-you-like-it-and-want-to-use-it.md

 title: 'ELK - you like it and want to use it ? '
 description: Some thoughts on using ELK in a real application
 tags: elk
+headline: ''
+modified: ''
+categories: ''
+imagefeature: ''
 ---
 Starting out with ELK is pretty straightforward and it usually highlights the benefits of a centralised loggic solution.
 Once you see this you will want to consider a few of the implications of running ELK in a scalable production environment.

-Here's what I tried.
+Here are some of my finding on this.

 ## We can forward logs directly to elasticsearch